xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 #### Add your Flutter app to your Podfile
 Integrating the Flutter framework requires use of the CocoaPods dependency manager.
-This is because the Flutter framework needs to be available also to any Flutter plugins that you might include in my_flutter.
+This is because the Flutter framework needs to be available to any Flutter plugins that you might include in my_flutter.

 If you added Flutter to your existing iOS application prior to July 30, 2019 or